-The Bottom Line: When it comes to filling your own taxes online, Turbotax is one the elite softwares for individuals and small business owners.
+When it comes to filling your own taxes online, Turbotax is one of the elite pieces of software for individuals and small business owners.
 It offers a quick and easy way to file your taxes online accurately.

 Tax Filing Software